Debraheem/Massive_star_binaries/Lab2.md

 |:--|
 |While the model evolves: Carefully watch the evolution of the accretor star (especially the `Abundance-Power-Mixing` subplot and the Kippenhahn diagram.
 We will later compare this model to that of a single star to explore key differences between the two.|

+#### Abundance-Power-Mixing plot
+As the name suggests, the top subplot in the plot shows the abundance of various chemical species within the star.
+The middle subplot shows the regions where nuclear fusion is taking place.
+It also shows what element is being fused in these regions.
+The bottom subplot shows the various types of diffusive mixing processes taking place within the star.

+#### Kippenhahn plot
+This diagram is used to visualize the internal structure and evolution of a star.
+It displays information such as convective borders, sites of nuclear energy generation, and sites of shell burning.
+The $\textcolor{cyan}{\mathrm{cyan}}$ regions indicate convective areas, and the $\textcolor{red}{\mathrm{red}}$ regions indicate the regions where nuclear burning is taking place.
+The white regions show the convective regions where overshooting is taking place, and the $\textcolor{gray}{\mathrm{grey}}$ regions indicate semi-convection.
+The latter occurs in regions where neither pure convection nor pure radiation is efficient enough to transport energy effectively.
+The $\textcolor{blue}{\mathrm{cooling}}$ region refers to a region where the temperature is decreasing over time.
+The $\textcolor{gray}{\mathrm{grey}}$ line shows the total mass boundary of the star $M_{\rm total}$, while the $\textcolor{teal}{\mathrm{green}}$ line shows the mass boundary of the helium core $M_{\rm He}$.

 ### Single star versus binary star directory